 I admit that I was acting strangely but there were good reasons for this, especially my concern that something was dysfunctional about my family.
 Later I learned that my mother was actively attempting to take her own life and that she was actually hospitalized for attempting suicide while I became ostensibly manic.
 Also, my friend had just started dating my future ex-fiancée.
 In the midst of all this negativity I decided to organize an underground party in NYC—unusual yes, but not crazy.
 I was only 23 and had just spent a gap year in Buenos Aires, soaking up the electronic music scene.

 In preparation for the rave I bought coke and ecstasy.
 I wasn’t consciously aware that it was mania I was after.
-I wanted to observe and document the arrival of my alter ego, whom I knew I would meet again if I partied like I did in Argentina.
-A high-performing student, I had an academic curiosity about manic episodes, which complimented my personal momma’s-boy interest in understanding what my mother was going through, so I now know that I was unconsciously striving to experience another manic episode.
+I wanted to resuscitate my alter ego, whom I knew I would meet again if I partied like I did in South America, and get to know him better.
+A high-performing student, I had an academic curiosity about manic episodes, which complimented my personal momma’s-boy interest in understanding what my mother was going through, so I now know that I was subconsciously striving to experience another manic episode and that this is why I filmed it: in order to document my research.
 Taking the drugs for several days and not sleeping because of them allowed me to become manic, to meet the cooler, more confident, ostensibly happier version of myself.

 The first episode was different.
-I was in Chile, toward the end of my gap year, far away from my family, and no one thought to hospitalize me there.
-Incidentally, I visited South America that year partly to observe a culture where psychoanalysis is still more popular than psychiatry.
+I was in Chile, far away from my family, and no one thought to hospitalize me there.
+Incidentally, I spent most of my time in Buenos Aires and I chose Argentina largely to observe a culture where psychoanalysis is still more popular than psychiatry.
 Moving to NYC, home of Big Banking and therefore Big Pharma, things were different.
 I was now in my home state, a couple hours away from my parents, and everything that didn’t count before suddenly did.
 I don’t blame my family for hospitalizing me during my second and most recent manic episode but I do regret it.

-I regret that we live in a world where family members value what psychiatric “experts” say over what they tell one another.
-I regret that I wasn’t able to plan a rave or start my businesses without being labeled as mentally ill.
-I regret that bipolar patients are discouraged from exploring their natural peaks and valleys, and that I wasn’t free to explore my own without repercussions.
-I regret the punitive nature of Western mental healthcare and the harm a label can do.
-I regret that the psychoanalysts running my graduate school didn’t support me when I needed them, when push came to shove.
+I really regret that we live in a world where family members value what psychiatric “experts” say over what they tell one another, that I wasn’t able to plan a rave or start my businesses without being labeled as mentally ill, that bipolar patients are discouraged from exploring their natural peaks and valleys, and that I wasn’t free to explore my own without repercussions.
+I also lament the punitive nature of Western mental healthcare and the harm a label can do.
+I have trouble believing, let alone accept, that the psychoanalysts running my graduate school didn’t support me when I needed them, when push came to shove.
 Instead, the New York Graduate School of Psychoanalysis demanded that I obtain confirmation from a psychiatrist that I was fit to attend.
 I refused to see a psychiatrist on principle and was thus coerced to withdraw from the institution.

 If I could rewrite history, when my dad drove into the city to check up on me that fateful day, he would have taken me home instead of to a hospital.
 I would have learned from my experience.
 I would have finished my masters degree in psychoanalysis.
 When I tried to get CHANTIX six years ago, the doctor would have given it to me, instead of rejecting me because of my bipolar diagnosis.